 - Assembled sets displayed on shelves in their rooms.

 - An IKEA Glis box for organizing mini figures and small sets.

 - One more tub with a lid for storing assembled small sets.

 Our four boys are in two bedrooms, with two boys in each room.
 Each one of them has an IKEA bookshelf for storing books, but mostly LEGO sets!
 (Don’t worry – we own plenty of books.
 They are in our homeschool room!)

 LEGO sets collect a lot of dust!
 We dust ours with paintbrushes (kids watercolor brushes) and canned air.
 This works really well.
 Canned air gets expensive, so we do paintbrushes first to get rid of dust in cracks and crannies, and then we spray canned air to clean up the set.

 The IKEA Glis boxes are awesome or organizing mini figures and accessories, and at $3.99 each you can’t beat the price!
 Sturdy too.

 Another fun option for minifigures is our IKEA frame display.
 We have had these for several months now, and they have held up very well!
 Super easy to switch out the minifigures.
-We dust it with canned air, which also works well for dusting sets that are on display.
+We dust it with canned air because it definitely gets dusty.
 See how to make it here: IKEA Frame Minifigure Display

 Honestly, I’ve started taking away the instruction manuals and storing them in a box in my closet for when the kids need them again.
-Aidan (age 13) keeps up with his, but the younger boys just lose them or leave them lying around to get ripped and mangled.
+The older kids keep up with them, but the younger ones just lose them or leave them lying around to get ripped and mangled.